Contents

 However, it’s not as simple as the body just switching energy systems like a car switches gear.
 The body can actually use multiple energy systems, but always is using one predominately.

-For example, we may be using the glycolytic system predominately, but the oxidative system is working a slowly in the background at the same time.
+For example, we may be using the glycolytic system predominately, but the oxidative system is working slowly in the background at the same time.

 This largely depends on the type of activity you’re doing, and your genetics - which interestingly can also play a role in how your body utilizes your energy systems.